 If you attempt to start the CrashPlan app and it gets stuck on the CrashPlan splash screen displaying the error, "Unable to connect to backup engine, retry?", this article can help troubleshoot the issue.
 Please note that this is usually because the CrashPlan service is not running; it is not a network error.

 These two pieces communicate over a local network connection that is built into every computer.
 When the CrashPlan app starts, the graphical user interface and CrashPlan service attempt to connect to each other.
 If they can't connect, the graphical user interface won't start.

-The more data included in the backup file selection, the more memory CrashPlan requires.
-File selections that contain a large amount of data (>1 TB) and/or a large number of files (1 million+ files) may require more memory than CrashPlan's default memory allocation (512 MB).
-When CrashPlan runs into this memory limit, the background service crashes, resulting in the "Unable to connect to backup engine" message.
+If you have a large backup selection (more than 1 TB or 1 million files), you may need to allocate more memory to the CrashPlan app.
+When CrashPlan runs into this memory limit, the CrashPlan service is not able to run, resulting in the "Unable to connect to backup engine" message.
 If you have a large file selection backing up, refer to our troubleshooting article on this topic to address the issue.